Georgia to start reopening as it nears 900 coronavirus-related deaths

 “I want him to do what he thinks is right,” Trump said on Wednesday during his daily coronavirus press briefing.
 “But I disagree with him on what he is doing …I think it’s too soon.”

-Trump reiterated his opposition on Thursday, saying, “I want them to open, and I want them to open as soon as possible and I want the state to open.
-But I was not happy with Brian Kemp.
+Trump reiterated his opposition on Thursday, saying, “I want them to open, and I want them to open as soon as possible and I want the state to open, but I was not happy with Brian Kemp.
 I will tell you that.”

+"I (or @VP) never gave Governor Brian Kemp an OK on those few businesses outside of the Guidelines," the President said in a tweet on Friday.
+"Spas, beauty salons, tattoo parlors, & barber shops should take a little slower path, but I told the Governor to do what is right for the great people of Georgia (& USA)!"

 Kemp responded to Trump's criticism in tweets, saying, "I appreciate his bold leadership and insight during these difficult times and the framework provided by the White House to safely move states forward.
 Our next measured step is driven by data and guided by state public health officials.
 We will continue with this approach to protect the lives - and livelihoods - of all Georgians."